dilawar/ncbs/handbook/student_handbook.markdown

 transcript.
 Students may audit a course without credit, with prior permission from the instructor.

+## Registering for courses at other academic institutions
+ Courses
-**Registering for courses at other academic institutions:** Courses offered outside the campus, at institutes including IISc, RRI, and JNCASR be taken for credit.
+offered outside the campus, at institutes including IISc, RRI, and JNCASR be taken for credit.
 If students wish to take an outside course, they must first get the permission of their supervisor or the Head